Personal loan brokers

 • Some will offer follow up services, like helping you to refinance your personal loan later on if a better deal is available.

-• A lot of personal loan brokers earn their money through commission paid by lenders.
-This means you don’t pay an upfront fee for their services.
+• A lot of personal loan brokers earn their money through commission paid by lenders, meaning you don’t pay an upfront fee for their services.

 • Some brokers work with a relatively small pool of lenders, so you may not have access to all the best personal loan offers.